Build a Life That Feels as Good as it Looks on Paper

 You’ve quit before—maybe once, maybe several times—but something always pulls you back.
-You tell yourself you’re cured, but no matter how much you try to control it, alcohol always finds a way in.

 Life-changing; Your sense of humor, authenticity, insightful questions, and perspective were essential to helping see things in a different light.
 My experience meeting you one-on-one even exceeded my expectations.
 One of the best investments I have made for myself.

-I get it—because I’ve been there.
+I get it because I’ve been there.

 I spent five years stuck in the cycle of deep down knowing I needed to quit but feeling too scared to make the decision.
 Every time I tried, I eventually told myself I was just overreacting.
 That things weren’t “bad enough”.
 But each time I went back to drinking, it got worse.